What is the benefit to landlords?

 Our housing resources haven’t kept up with our growth, and it is increasingly difficult for individuals and families to find a home:

-- Wage and fixed income increases haven’t kept pace with the high cost of housing; low vacancy rates limit people’s housing choices (3.2% vacancy across all rental homes; 0% vacancy for subsidized homes).
+• Wage- and fixed-income increases haven’t kept pace with the high cost of housing; low vacancy rates limit people’s housing choices (5% vacancy across all rental homes in the Twin Cities metro area; vacancy rates for affordable housing remain exceptionally low, often tighter than the overall market).

-- Housing costs burden many Twin Cities residents; one in two households pay more than 30% of their income to have a home.
+• Housing costs burden many Twin Cities residents; nearly half of all renter households pay more than 30% of their income to live in their home.

 We need your help.
 When you become a landlord partner, you ensure that more of our community members can live and work in our community.